-The District's financial statements for Fiscal Year 2014, and the Report of Maze & Associates, independent accountants, are included as Appendix B, and should be read in their entirety.
-The summary of operating results for Fiscal Years 2010 through 2014 contained in Table 17 is derived from information from the audited financial statements for such Fiscal Years and is qualified in its entirety by reference to such statements, including the notes thereto.
+The District's financial statements for Fiscal Year 2014, and the Report of Maze & Associates, independent accountants, are included as Appendix B, which are incorporated by reference into this Official Statement, and should be read in their entirety.
+The summary of operating results for Fiscal Years 2010 through 2014 contained in Table 19 is derived from information from the audited financial statements for such Fiscal Years and is qualified in its entirety by reference to such statements, including the notes thereto.

-Table 17 sets forth the historical operating results and the calculation of the debt service coverage ratio for the Wastewater System for each of the last five Fiscal Years.
-The presentation below differs from that previously reported in that Wastewater Capacity Fees previously excluded are now reflected as a component of Wastewater Revenues for purposes of the coverage calculation as permitted by the Indenture.
+Table 19 sets forth the historical operating results and the calculation of the debt service coverage ratio for the Water System for each of the last five Fiscal Years.